 The Roman Empire tangled with Germanic tribes for centuries, but by the 300s the Goths severely weakened the Romans.
 With the Western Empire weakened, other Germanic tribes like the Vandals and the Saxons were able to surge across Roman borders and occupy Britain, Spain and North Africa.

-In 774 another Germanic tribe called Franks, led by Karl der Grosse-Charlemagne, conquered Pavia, deposed the Lombard king, and annexed the Kingdom of Italy (mostly northern and central present-day Italy) to his empire.
+Unfortunately for the Lombards, their leader thrust himself into a dynastic dispute among another Germanic tribe called Franks.
+As a result, in 774 the Franks, led by Karl der Grosse-Charlemagne, conquered Pavia, deposed the Lombard king, and annexed the Kingdom of Italy (mostly northern and central present-day Italy) to his empire.
 This meant that German rule of Italy by the Lombard dukes and nobles shifted to other Germans… Franks and Bavarians, although Lombard nobles continued to rule southern parts of the Italian peninsula, well into the 11th century.

 Thus for many centuries, there was a close relationship between the nobility of the Franks, Bavarians and Lombards and the leaders of Italian city states.
 Until the 13th century, Italian politics were dominated by relations between the German Holy Roman Emperors and the Papacy, with most of the Italian city-states siding with one or the other sides depending on momentary convenience.